What To Do When It Seems Like Your Life Is In Shambles

-You may have heard the saying, "Life is a roller coaster," at some point in your life.
-While this can be a simplified way to describe life's ups and downs, living with the reality of a chaotic life might not be as simple.
-Many people feel they've fallen into holes they cannot climb out of.
-At times, it can feel that your life is in shambles, and you may struggle to figure out how to clean up any mess that has been made.
+You may have heard the saying "Life is a roller coaster" at some point in your life.
+This phrase can be a simplified way to describe life's ups and downs, as living with the reality of a chaotic life might not be so straightforward.
+Many people believe they've fallen into holes they cannot climb out of.
+At times, it can seem that your life is in shambles, and you may struggle to figure out how to clean up the mess.

 Getty/Vadym Pastuk